gitlinhleqtgh/gitlinhleqtgh/README.md

 - 🔭 I’m a **Software Engineer**.
 - 🌱 Full stack developer and IT professional with over 3 years of experience.
 - 📫 Have experiences with **Ruby on Rails**, **Reactjs** and another **JS framework**.
-- 🤔 Knowledge many areas of programming like Web Development and server-side programming.
+- 🤔 Knowledge many areas of programming like Web Development and full stack development.
 - ⚡ Hobbies: Football, Joging, Badminton, Games, Reading.

 <hr/>